ofersinnovid/kafka-http-sink-connector/README.md

-# Kafka HTTP Sink Connector
+# Kafka HTTP Sink Connector!

 The HTTP sink connector allows you to listen to topic(s) and send the data to any HTTP API.